JCGdev/JChecker/README.md

 # JChecker

-A Java based server and client for validating, extrapolating or generating CCs
+A Java based server for validating, extrapolating or generating CCs

 ## Table of contents